toppic-suite/toppic-suite/doc/windows_build.md

 **Please make sure you can use `g++` in both MSYS2 shell and Windows CMD.**

-# ProteoWizard

-[ProteoWizard](http://proteowizard.sourceforge.net) is used to handle different file formats in proteomics data analysis.

-**We use Windows CMD to build ProteoWizard.**

-Since we only use a small part of the ProteoWizard library, we use our own Makefile to build a patched version.
-Please see the [Makefile.pwiz](Makefile.pwiz) and [pwiz.patch](pwiz.patch) in this folder.

 # TopPIC suite

 **We use Windows CMD to build TopPIC suite.**